 Brisbane International Tennis

-The Brisbane International is a combined ATP 250 and WTA 500 tennis tournament that will be played at the Queensland Tennis Centre from 31 December 2023 to 7 January 2024.
+The Brisbane International is a combined ATP 250 and WTA 500 tennis tournament that is held annually at the Queensland Tennis Centre in Brisbane, Australia.

 Australian Flag next to the words Brisbane International